Manslaughter: England and Wales

 Voluntary manslaughter occurs when the defendant avails themself of two statutory defences described in the Homicide Act 1957 (diminished responsibility and a suicide pact; provocation was a third but this was replaced by loss of control in 2010).

 Involuntary manslaughter occurs when the agent has no intention (mens rea) of committing murder but caused the death of another through recklessness or criminal negligence.
 The crime of involuntary manslaughter can be sub-divided into two main categories; constructive manslaughter and gross negligence manslaughter.

 United States

 Manslaughter is a crime in the United States.
 Definitions can vary among jurisdictions, but the U.S. follows the general principle that manslaughter involves causing the death of another person in a manner less culpable than murder, and observes the distinction between voluntary and involuntary manslaughter.

+Japan

+Manslaughter is a crime in Japan under the title of "injury causing death".
+It is defined as "causing another person to suffer injury resulting in death".
+The minimum penalty for manslaughter is three years, with a de facto maximum of life in prison since no maximum is specified.

 Civil law

-Some civil law jurisdictions, such as the French Code, use "murder" or "involuntary homicide" to cover the crime of manslaughter, and reserve "assassination" for the crime of premeditated murder.